The High Level Trigger and Express Data Production at STAR: The Express Data Production

 Hypernuclei, nuclei containing one or more hyperons, offer a unique laboratory for exploring the properties of matter under extreme conditions.
 These exotic systems provide valuable insights into the strong force and the behavior of hyperons, particles that play a crucial role in the structure of neutron stars~\cite{Gal:2016boi,Chen:2025eeb}.

 The STAR BES-II program, focusing on the energy range of $\sqrt{s_{\rm NN}}$ = 3.0-27.0 GeV, is particularly well-suited for studying hypernuclei.
 In this regime, the yields of light hypernuclei (A = 3-5) are expected to reach their maximum at high baryon densities.
-By analyzing the production and properties of hypernuclei in these collisions, we can gain a deeper understanding of the exotic phase of matter that may exist in neutron star cores.
+By analyzing the production and properties of hypernuclei in these collisions, a deeper understanding of the exotic phase of matter that may exist in neutron star cores can be gained.

-One key objective of hypernuclei research is to improve our knowledge of the hyperon-nucleon (YN) interaction.
-Precise measurements of the hyperon-nucleon separation energy B$_{\Lambda}$ provide direct access to this fundamental force.
-Furthermore, the observation of double-$\Lambda$ hypernuclei, where two $\Lambda$ particles reside within the same nucleus, offers a unique opportunity to study the interaction between two hyperons (YY interaction).
-This unexplored territory is crucial for a comprehensive understanding of nuclear interactions and may have implications for the behavior of hyperon-rich matter in neutron star cores.

-In order to increase statistics of the experimental data set for the search of hypernuclei at the lowest energy of Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3.0~GeV in the BES-II program, intensity of the beam collision in the fixed-target mode was significantly increased.
-This led to that more than half of the events in the STAR detector consist of at least two closely overlapping heavy ion collisions.
-Three-body decay channels are especially sensitive to the potential background increase due to that fact and benefit from detailed multi-vertex analysis within the KF Particle Finder package.

-We analyzed 437 M triggered Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3.0~GeV in the fixed-target mode recorded in 2021 on HLT.
+A total of 437 M triggered Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 3.0~GeV in fixed-target mode, recorded on HLT in 2021, were analyzed.
 Using the same procedure, the Au+Au collisions at $\sqrt{s_{\rm NN}}$ = 7.7 GeV data in the collider mode collected in 2021 were also analyzed within the express chain, as well as data sets of different energies in the fixed-target mode collected in 2018, 2019, and 2020 and processed with the STAR standard production chain after the final calibration.
-After such (express and standard) processing of all the data, the signal of the $_\Lambda ^5$He hypernucleus is clearly visible with a significance of 11.6$\sigma$ (see Fig.~\ref{fig-BES-II-Hypernuclei}).
+After such (express and standard) processing of all the data, using disjoint samples from different running periods, the signal of the $_\Lambda ^5$He hypernucleus is clearly visible with a significance of 11.6$\sigma$ (see Fig.~\ref{fig-BES-II-Hypernuclei}).
+The express-vs-standard reconstruction performance is compared in Table~\ref{tab-hypernuclei}.
+The $_\Lambda ^5$He hypernucleus is highlighted because it represents the first observation in heavy-ion collisions, and because its multi-body weak decay with a heavy fragment provides a stringent benchmark for tracking/PID and secondary-vertex reconstruction in the xProduction chain.